Part V

 1. Mindful Body Scan: Listening Zone by Zone

-Purpose: To build non-judgmental awareness of physical sensations, directly enhancing interoception (the sense of the internal state of the body) and present-moment focus—core components of somatic intelligence.
+Purpose: Build non-judgmental awareness of physical sensations, directly enhancing interoception (the sense of the internal state of the body) and present-moment focus—core components of somatic intelligence.

 Steps: